Piszmog/gtpm/README.md

 run 'gtpm source'
 ```

-Note: it is important to include where `tmux` and `gtpm` are installed to.
+Note: it is important to include where `tmux` and `gtpm` are installed to to `PATH`.
+If you do not set, you will run into `127` errors 😔.

 - `tmux` can be installed to
   - `/run/current-system/sw/bin` if using Nix
   - `/opt/homebrew/bin` if using homebrew

 Reload TMUX environment so TPM is sourced: